Is Smaller Always Faster? Tradeoffs in Compressing Self-Supervised Speech Transformers: Design of Experiments

 \subsection{Weight Pruning}

-For weight pruning, we iteratively prune individual weights based on their $L_1$ for all weights and biases in linear layers of Transformers.
-We keep track the exponential moving average of the loss with a decay of 0.9998, and if the loss is within 0.001 compared to 15000 steps before, pruning is triggered.
+For weight pruning, we iteratively prune individual weights based on their $\ell_1$ for all weights and biases in linear layers of Transformers.
+We keep track of the exponential moving average of the loss with a decay of 0.9998, and if the loss does not change much (within 0.001) compared to the one 15,000 steps before, pruning is triggered.
 We use a pruning schedule that is aggressive when the network is dense, and mild when the network is sparse.
-In particular, we pruning 20\% until 80\% density, 10\% until 50\% density, 5\% until 35\% density, 2.5\% until 30\% density, 1\% until 10\% density, and 0.5\% until 5\% density.
+In particular, we prune 20\% until 80\% density, 10\% until 50\% density, 5\% until 35\% density, 2.5\% until 30\% density, 1\% until 10\% density, and 0.5\% until 5\% density.
 We use a batch size of 4 and a learning rate of $10^{-5}$.

-Results of weight pruning are shown in Figure~\ref{fig:pruning} (a).
-We can maintain the pre-training loss until 55\% density.
-For phone recognition, we can maintain the PER until 45\% density.
-For speaker identification, the performance is in fact better until 30\% density.
-When we reach 10\% density, the performance only degrades by 1.7\% and 3.7\% absolute for phone recognition and speaker identification, respectively.
+The pruning schedule follows~\cite{frankle2021lth,chen2021lottery} with minor modifications.